 Abstract

 Creating realistic 3D animation remains a time-consuming and expertise-dependent process, requiring manual rigging, keyframing, and fine-tuning of complex motions.
-Meanwhile, video diffusion models have recently demonstrated remarkable motion imagination in 2D, generating dynamic and visually coherent motion from text or image prompts.
-However, their results lack explicit 3D structure and cannot be directly used for animation or simulation.
-We present AnimaMimic, a framework that animates static 3D meshes using motion priors learned from video diffusion models.
-Starting from an input mesh, AnimaMimic synthesizes a monocular animation video, automatically constructs a skeleton with skinning weights, and refines joint parameters through differentiable rendering and video-based supervision.
+Meanwhile, video diffusion models have recently demonstrated remarkable 2D motion imagination, generating dynamic and visually coherent motion from text or image prompts.
+However, their outputs lack explicit 3D structure and cannot be directly used for animation or simulation.
+We present AniMimic, a framework that animates static 3D meshes using motion priors learned from video diffusion models.
+Starting from an input mesh, AniMimic synthesizes a monocular animation video, automatically constructs a skeleton with skinning weights, and refines its joint parameters through differentiable rendering and video-based supervision.
 To further enhance realism, we integrate a differentiable simulation module that refines mesh deformation through physically grounded soft-tissue dynamics.
-Our method bridges the creativity of video diffusion and the structural control of 3D rigged animation, producing physically plausible, temporally coherent, and artist-editable motion sequences that integrate seamlessly into standard animation pipelines
+Our method bridges the creativity of video diffusion and the structural control of 3D rigged animation, producing physically plausible, temporally coherent, and artist-editable motion sequences that integrate seamlessly into standard animation pipelines.

 Pipeline